wkeese/decor/docs/Destroyable.md

 # decor/Destroyable

-Decor/Destroyable is used to track handles of an instance, and then destroy them when the instance is destroyed.
+Decor/Destroyable is used to track handles of an instance, and then release/destroy them when the instance is destroyed.
-The application must call destroy() on the instance in order to release the handles.
+The application must call `destroy()` on the instance in order to release the handles.

 Destroyable is one of the superclasses of `delite/Widget`.